navgurukul/newton/dictionary/intro_dictionary.md

 ## Keys Case Sensitive :-

-Dictionary ki keys case sensitive hoti hain , matlab hum same name ki keys ko alag alag case me likh sakte hai aur python usko alag alag keys ki tarah treat karega.
+Keys in a dictionary are case sensitive meaning that keys with same name but different cases will be treated as unique keys by python.

 **Example:-**